iamjosejimenez/clients-service/README.md

 *  To get the user linked to a policy number **GET /policies/{id}/client**

 ## Testing
-Execute `npm test` To run unit tests.
+Execute `npm test` to run unit tests.